gotripod/gotripod.github.io/_posts/2016-04-29-go-tripod-go-serverless.markdown

 });
 ```

 You'll need to have created a Federated Identity Pool and set up Facebook as an Authentication Provider.
-Populated the `awsIdentityPoolId` and `awsRegion` variables accordingly and the above code can be run at any point after a successful login.
+Populate the `awsIdentityPoolId` and `awsRegion` variables accordingly and the above code can be run at any point after a successful login.

 Visit the Identity Pool in the AWS Console and you'll see a dataset called "testDataset" with a single key/value entry.